Advice from The Mannix Group

 If you return to work at less pay, you may be entitled to reduced earnings benefits.
 If you are forced to work less hours, for less money, or both, the carrier may still owe you benefit checks.
 A medical report from your doctor stating a partial disability is usually all that is needed.
 To calculate whether you are entitled to reduced earnings, we need your pay stubs, return-to-work date and W-2’s, when available.

-8. IF YOU ARE TOTALLY DISABLED FROM ALL WORK FOR AT LEAST ONE YEAR, YOU MAY BE ENTITLED TO SOCIAL SECURITY DISABILITY OR SUPPLEMENTAL SECURITY INCOME.
+8. IF YOU ARE TOTALLY DISABLED FROM ALL WORK FOR AT LEAST SIX MONTHS, YOU MAY BE ENTITLED TO SOCIAL SECURITY DISABILITY OR SUPPLEMENTAL SECURITY INCOME.

 We are not qualified to help you with this but can refer you to someone who can.
 Call us for additional information.